slint-ui/slint/docs/mcu.md

  1. Implement [`slint::platform::Platform::run_event_loop`].
 In this case, you can start the event loop in a similar way than on desktop platform using the [`run()`](slint::ComponentHandle::run) function of your component, or use [`slint::run_event_loop()`].
- 2. Use a `loop { ... }` dirrectly in your main function.
+ 2. Use a `loop { ... }` directly in your main function.

- The second option might be more convinient on MCUs because you can initialize all the devices in your main function and you can access them in there without moving them in your Platform implementation.
+ The second option might be more convenient on MCUs because you can initialize all the devices in your main function and you can access them in there without moving them in your Platform implementation.
  In our examples, we use the first option so we can use a different Platform with the same code to run on different devices.

-A typical eventloop looks like this:
+A typical event-loop looks like this:

 ```rust,no_run
 use slint::platform::{software_renderer::MinimalSoftwareWindow};